MattSegal/devblog/content/no-right-way-to-write-tests.md

 In this case, there's barely anything for you to actually test.
 Don't get me wrong, you _could_ write unit tests for this code, but anything you write is just a re-hash of the definitions of the `Person` and `PersonSerializer`.
 All the interesting stuff is handled by the framework.
 Any "unit test" of this code is really just a test of the 3rd party code, which [already has heaps of tests](https://github.com/encode/django-rest-framework/tree/master/tests).
 In this case, writing unit tests is just adding extra boilerplate to your codebase, when the whole point of using a framework was to save you time.

 So if "unit tests" don't always make sense, what else can you do?
-There's a bunch of approaches you can take, and I'll highlight my two favourites, which I'll refer to as **smoke tests** and **integration tests**.
+There are other styles of testing that you can use.
+I'll highlight my two favourites: **smoke tests** and **integration tests**.

 ## Quick 'n dirty smoke tests

 Some of the value of an automated test is checking that the code runs at all.
-A smoke test is a test that runs some code and checks that it doesn't crash.
+A smoke test runs some code and checks that it doesn't crash.
 Smoke tests are really, really easy to write and maintain and they catch 50% of bugs (made up number).
 These kinds of tests are great for when:

-- your app has many potential code-paths, and only some of them will result in a crash
+- your app has many potential code-paths
 - you are using interpreted languages like JavaScript or Python which often crash at runtime
 - you don't know or can't predict what the output of your code will be